Sequential Cauchy Combination Test for Multiple Testing Problems with Financial Applications: Introduction

-In the second example (Example 2), we test for multiple nonzero alpha within the \citet{fama2015five} five-factor model framework, in which portfolio or stock returns are driven by a set of common factors (e.g., market, size, value).
-If the model fully explains asset returns, the estimated ``alphas" should be indistinguishable from zero.
-The correlation between the factors as well as the correlation between the idiosyncratic errors of the model (due to, for instance, unknown common factors, see e.g., \citeauthor{giglio2021thousands}, \citeyear{giglio2021thousands}), generate to a strong cross-sectional dependence between the test statistics on the alphas which complicates the inference.
-The signals are often rare and weak in this literature \citep[see][and the references therein]{fan2015power}.
+\item In the second example, we test for multiple nonzero alphas within the \citet{fama2015five} five-factor model framework.
+If the model fully explains asset returns, the estimated ``alphas" should be statistically indistinguishable from zero.
+The presence of unknown common factors generates strong cross-sectional dependencies among the test statistics \citep[see e.g.,][]{giglio2021thousands}.
+Nonzero alphas are typically rare and weak \citep[see e.g.,][and references therein]{fan2015power}. \end{itemize}

-To illustrate the finite sample properties of the SCC test, we conduct two types of simulation studies.
-We first simulate test statistics with various types of dependence and compare our SCC test with several competitors.
-We also generate data from an underlying process and compute a sequence of test statistics from the data, mimicking the situation in empirical applications.
-More specifically, we simulate log prices of financial assets from a continuous time drift bursting process in Example 1 and log returns from a factor model in Example 2.
-In all cases, test statistics are correlated with different strengths.
-The main conclusion of these simulations is that despite its simplicity, the SSC test has the best performance in minimizing conservativeness and maximizing successful detections.
+To assess the robustness of the SCC test against different forms of dependence, we conduct two sets of simulation studies.
+The first set involves directly generating test statistics with different correlation matrices.
+The second set involves generating data from a specific underlying process and computing a sequence of test statistics from the data, mimicking the situation in real-world empirical applications.
+Specifically, we simulate log prices of financial assets using a continuous-time drift bursting process in Example 1, and excess returns from a factor model in Example 2.
+The main findings from these simulations highlight that the SSC test outperforms other multiple testing corrections, including statistical inequality-based approaches, methods based on extreme value theory, resampling, and screening approaches.
+Despite its simplicity, the SCC test demonstrates superior properties in terms of minimizing conservativeness and maximizing successful detections.

 The rest of the paper is organized as follows.
-Section 2 introduces the general notation, definitions and benchmark procedures in the multiple hypothesis testing literature.
-Section 3 introduces the global and sequential Cauchy combination tests.
-Section 4 illustrates the statistical performance of the sequential Cauchy combination test in a simulation experiment with different types of correlations.
-Sections 5 and 6 revisit the two financial applications responding to Examples 1 and 2, respectively.
-We conclude in Section 7.
-Appendices A and B provide further details on the benchmark procedures and the drift burst test, respectively.
+Section \ref{secPrelims} introduces the general notation, definitions, and introduces both the global and sequential Cauchy combination tests.
+Section \ref{secSims} illustrates the finite sample performance of the sequential Cauchy combination test in a simulation experiment with different types of correlations, relative to other multiple testing corrections.
+Sections \ref{secApplDriftBurst} and \ref{secApplFan} revisit the two financial applications.
+Section \ref{secConc} concludes.
+Appendix \ref{sec:proof} contains the proofs.
+The Online Supplement provides detailed information on the benchmark procedures, along with additional descriptions and simulations of the drift burst test and the nonzero alpha test.